85ae/FlashCards/README.md

 ### Command-Line Tool

-To use the command-line tool `flashcards.py` type `flashcards.py --help` and refer to it.
+To use the command-line tool `flashcards` type `python3 -m flashcards --help` and refer to it.
  > This section will be written soon

 ## Building